 - Apply/carry mosquito repellent lotion when going for the safari/jungle camp

-Now that you know everything about Periyar Forest, it’s time to book your Kerala tour that offers a visit to this delightful national park.
-And once you’re back, don’t forget to tell us about your fabulous holiday.
+Now that you know everything about the Periyar National Park, it’s time to book your Kerala tour that offers a visit to this delightful area.
+With a range of places to visit, things to do and areas in the park, you will surely be full with absolutely amazing experiences during your visit.
+And once you’re back from your magnificent trip, don’t forget to tell us about your fabulous holiday and how likely are you to recommend this park to someone.

 Frequently Asked Questions About Periyar National Park

-A. The Asiatic Lions and Wild Boars are a protected species inside the Gir National Park.
+The Asiatic Lions and Wild Boars are a protected species inside the Gir National Park in Gujarat.

 Looking To Book A Holiday Package?